leppekja/GRP-Site/about.md

 #### James Madison College, Michigan State University

-## Recent Graduate of International Relations, Economics, and Arabic with a minor in Political Economy
+## Recent Graduate of International Relations, Economics, and Arabic with a minor in Political Economy, with Honors

 ### Job Interests